 The key to healthy, sustainable weight loss is finding a dietary pattern and lifestyle that works for you and is supportive of your overall health.

 However, everyone is different, so it’s best to create a plan that’s specific to your needs.
 Working with a qualified healthcare professional like a registered dietitian or nutritionist can help.

 Sustainable weight loss is possible through manageable lifestyle changes, such as eating a nutrient-dense diet, limiting highly processed foods, and exercising as often as possible.
 Making positive changes like this will help promote healthy weight loss.

 Coconut oil cleanses have become popular, but there’s no evidence linking them or any other detox regimens to improved health.

 Side effects can include diarrhea, cramps, and gastrointestinal discomfort.
-Coconut oil may also increase levels of bad cholesterol, which can be dangerous for people with high cholesterol.
+Coconut oil may also increase LDL (bad) cholesterol levels, which can be dangerous for people with high cholesterol.